vbpf/ebpf-verifier/README.md

 ```

 ### Double-strncmp experiment
-This experiment demonstrates exponential blowup in the Linux verifier, versus linear runtime in our tool.
-A simplified version of the code is described in Example 3.4, Figure 1 and Figure 12.
+This experiment quadratic blowup in the Linux verifier, versus linear runtime in our tool.
 Be sure to run with `sudo`, since Linux requires special permissions for this.
 ```
 ebpf-verifier$ sudo scripts/experiment.sh | tee blowup.csv
 ebpf-verifier$ python3 scripts/makeplot.py blowup.csv iterations False